0zena/mic-booster/README.md

 # mic-booster
-Program for Windows that helps automatically setup microfone volume level to 100
+Program for Windows that helps automatically setup microphone volume level to 100

 # Requirements
 * .NET 8.0